 Another example of implementing 3D GIS data like this is for MobileGR who uses a 3D GIS model to store asset data and maintenance tasks for every one of their nine parking ramps in downtown Grand Rapids.

-GIS improves operational efficiency at waste facilities, landfills and helps keep development projects on schedule.
+GIS improves operational efficiency at waste facilities, and landfills while helping keep development projects on schedule.
 GIS technology transforms volumes of collected data into maps and easy-to-understand dashboards – making staff assignments and decisions more precise and timely.